 Interior Design Overview:

 The interior design team managed the LEED documentation for this project.
 Exemplary Performance points were achieved for rapidly renewable material utilizing cork flooring and high percentages of recycled content in seating, carpet and workstation components.
 Many materials and furniture pieces were procured locally to reduce environmental impacts resulting from transportation.

 Lighting Design Overview:

 The lighting systems installed in this space allow for a task / ambient system that dynamically responds to the amount of daylight entering the space.
-At all times, the users will be able to control the ultra low LED task lighting for maximum user control and visual comfort.
+At all times, the users are able to control the ultra low LED task lighting for maximum user control and visual comfort.

 - CLIENT: American Institute of Architects

 - COMPLETE: May 2009

 - Illuminating Engineering Society - The Osram Sylvania Energy and Environmental Design Award - 2010

 - The Communicator Awards - Award of Distinction Signage/Environment Graphics - 2010